nlochschmidt/sentry-duplicate-tracing-bug/README.md

 ### Actual result

-However we see a total of three spans and four traces:
+However we see a total of four spans in three traces:

 ```
 {